rougier/python-opengl/07-points.rst

 Dots, discs, circles
 -------------------------------------------------------------------------------

-We'll use the `gl.GL_POINTS` primitive that actually display a quad whose size (in pixels) can be specified within the vertex shader` using the `gl_PointSize` method.
-If the point is supposed to have a given radius, the quad size must be slightly larger to take into account the antialias area (1 pixel on each size in ur case).
-Futhermore, we can specify a non integer radius and we thus have to take car of getting the upper bound.
-So finally, our vertex shader reads:
+The most straightforward way to display points is to use the `gl.GL_POINTS` primitive that display a quad that is always facing the camera (i.e. billboard).
+This is very convenient because a mathematical point has no dimension, even though we'll use this primite to draw discs and circles as well.
+The size of the quad must be specified within the vertex shader using the `gl_PointSize` variable (note that the size is expressed in pixels).
+As it has been explained in the previous chapter, the size of the quad must be slighlty larger than the actual diameter of the point because we need some extra space for the antialias area.
+Considering a point with a radius `r`, the size of the quad is thus `2+ceil(2*r)` if we consider using 1 pixel for the antalias area.
+Finally, considering a point centered at `center` with radius `radius`, our vertex shader reads:

 .. code:: glsl

-   uniform vec2 resolution;
+   // Screen resolution as (width, height) uniform vec2 resolution;

-   attribute vec2 center;
+   // Point center (in pixel coordinates) attribute vec2 center;

+   // Point radius (in pixels)
    attribute float radius;

    varying vec2 v_center;